sulabh-msft/azure-docs/articles/static-web-apps/deploy-nextjs-hybrid.md

 ## Deploy your static website

 The following steps show how to link your app to Azure Static Web Apps.
 Once in Azure, you can deploy the application to a production environment.

-### Create a GitHub repo

-Before deploying to Azure, you'll need to create a GitHub repo and push the application up.

-1. Navigate to [https://github.com/new](https://github.com/new) and name it **nextjs-app**.
-1. From the terminal on your machine, initialize a local git repo and commit your changes using the following command.

-    ```bash
-    git init && git add -A && git commit -m "initial commit"
-    ```

-1. Add your repo as a remote and push your changes to the server.

-    ```bash
-    git remote add origin https://github.com/<YOUR_GITHUB_USERNAME>/nextjs-app && git push -u origin main
-    ```

-    As you run this command, make sure to replace `<YOUR_GITHUB_USERNAME>` with your GitHub user name.

 [!INCLUDE [create a static web app initial steps](../../includes/static-web-apps/create-a-static-web-app.md)]